Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Percentage of team members that contribute to a work item throughout its lifecycle.
-Provides a quantitative metric to assess / improve whole-team approach.
-Target goal: work items completed with at least the agreed upon percentage of team members contributing to them.
+Provides a quantitative metric to assess/improve the whole-team approach.
+Target goal: work items completed with at least the agreed-upon percentage of team members contributing to them.

 Takeaways – Agile Metrics

 With some many wonderful metrics to choose from, how is a team to choose?
 Scan the lists above, and see if the team can answer: